 This triple chocolate drop cookie is the ultimate chocolate experience.

-Combine flour, baking powder and salt in bowl; set aside.
+Meanwhile, combine flour, baking powder and salt in small bowl; set aside.

-Drop dough by heaping teaspoonfuls, 2 inches apart, onto prepared cookie sheet.
+Drop dough by heaping teaspoonfuls, 2 inches apart, onto greased cookie sheets.
 Bake 9-11 minutes or until set.
-Cool 5 minutes on cookie sheets; remove to cooling rack.
+Cool 5 minutes on cookie sheets; remove to wire cooling rack.

 How does the recipe change if I don't add nuts.
 Do I have to grease the cookies sheet if I use a silicon mat?